R3Dx-creative/clip-ranking/README.md

 ## Aggregate

-Users can extend to use their favorite way to aggregate reactions that are attached on clips by implementation `Aggregate` protocol.
+Users can extend to use their favorite way to aggregate reactions that are attached on clips by implementating `Aggregate` protocol.

 ## Storage

-Users can extend to use their favorite storage service by implementation `Storage` protocol.
+Users can extend to use their favorite storage service by implementating `Storage` protocol.

 So far, this project will support local file system and Google Drive.

 ## Notice

-Users can extend to use their favorite communication tool service by implementation `Notice` protocol.
+Users can extend to use their favorite communication tool service by implementating `Notice` protocol.

 So far, this project will support Discord.